adeetya-u/ReverseDCF/README.md

 This will start a local server.
 Open a web browser and navigate to `http://127.0.0.1:8050/` to view and interact with the application.

+It is also currently hosted on [render](https://reversedcf.onrender.com/).
+Click the link to access a web version of the Dash app.

 ## License

 Open-Source under MIT license